-Development Scientists assist the Development Lead in updating the PSR to version 3.
+Development Testers assist the Development Lead in updating the PSR to version 3.
 Version 3 of the PSR, along with its Appendix, documents the status of project tasks, cost, schedule, risks, and actions at the conclusion of the Build phase.
 Refer to PSR guidelines in DG-5.2 and DG-5.2.A.

-The Gate 5 Review presentation slide package is the Gate 5 Document (G5D).
+The Development Lead leads the preparation of the Gate 5 Review presentation.
+The presentation slide package is the Gate 5 Document (G5D).
 The G5D is prepared by the Development Lead, Development Scientists, Development Testers, and Development Programmers, in accordance with G5D guidelines DG-11.7.
 DG-11.7.A provides G5D slide templates that can be adapted for the project's G5D.
 The G5D developers should examine the DPP to determine whether the Gate 5 Review objectives, entry criteria, exit criteria and/or CLI have been tailored.
 If so, the G5D slide templates must be adapted to accommodate the tailoring.